 Most savvy economists felt when interest rates rose, they would also level off in time.
 And, while that is happening, it is still volatile at best.
 Interest rates go up and down literally daily in response to investors reacting to policies of the new administration.
 When investors exhibit concern that post-election inflation will continue to occur, the rates go higher.
 Conversely, when investors feel inflation will be softened by certain policies, delays in action, or hindrances, rates will come down.

-Also of Interest - The Boston North Shore Housing Outlook
+Also of Interest - Buying Boston North Shore Investment Real Estate Properties

 The bottom line for interest rates is the post-election peak seems to be over, and the net result is an interest rate increase of roughly .5% since the election.